 So, where does a transgender woman’s testosterone level typically sit if they follow either path, you think?

 Keep guessing.
 Typically, their levels will be in or below that of a healthy cisgender female’s range.
+(Healthy in this case being pre-menopausal, and with a fully fucntioning reproductive system).
 Why?

-A transgender woman after surgical procedure will only produce an insignificant amount of testosterone in her adrenal glands (analogue to that of a cisgender female’s adrenal glandular production level).
+A transgender woman after surgical procedure will only produce an insignificant amount of testosterone in her adrenal glands (similar to that of a cisgender female’s adrenal glandular production level).

 If suppression of testosterone is done medically, then any testosterone, regardless of where it is produced, in testes or adrenal glands, will be suppressed, destroyed, or prevented from being produced in the first place (depending on the exact used drug’s characteristics).

-A healthy cisgender female (ie. with a normally functioning reproductive system, while in the age range where she could conceive) will also create some testosterone in her ovaries.
-Just like a cisgender male will also produce some oestrogen in his testes.
+A healthy pre-menopausal cisgender female (ie. with a fully functioning reproductive system, while in the age range where she could conceive) will also create some testosterone in her ovaries.
+Just like a cisgender male will also produce some estrogen in his testes.

 That leads to a cisgender female’s testosterone levels being the sum of the production from adrenal glands + ovaries.

-For the transgender woman, that will either be the negligible remainder that didn’t get suppressed, or whatever the adrenal glands produce.
+For the transgender woman, that will either be the negligible remainder that didn’t get suppressed medically, or whatever the adrenal glands produce.

 What about a transgender woman upping her testosterone levels a little bit to get back some competitive edge?
-Well, first of all, then it is doping.
+Well, then it is doping through performance enhancing drugs as per WADA regulations.
 With all disciplinary consequences.
 And, on a psychological/social level, why on earth would they actively negate their transition’s results by keeping/moving them further away from the very reason why they transitioned in the first place?!?!

-Side note: For those familiar with the notorious Russian and East European women who competed in Olympic sports in the ’60s through the ’90s, many getting a lower voice, a blockier appearance, while destroying the competition; all on testosterone doping.
+Side note: For those familiar with the notorious Russian and East European women who competed in Olympic sports in the ’60s through the ’90s, many getting a lower voice, a blockier appearance, while destroying the competition; almost all of that on testosterone and steroids doping.

 And this is the best proof of how testosterone is an incredibly important discriminating factor in whether or not you have “typically male performance potential” or “typically female performance potential”.